 TAD Services will conduct document reviews on Microsoft Word documents and respond with instructions on required formatting changes.
 TAD Services does not have the staff available to make corrections to documents on behalf of students.

-A sample document as well as formatting checklist is available for students to reference while creating their documents.
+A sample document as well as a formatting checklist is available for students to reference while creating their documents.
 Use of the TAD templates is highly recommended.
 Group training for the use of the templates is available during the fall and spring semesters.
 Online video training is available for both PC and Mac users.

 Minor technical errors will be addressed in document review emails with an explanation of how to correct the error.